 No national park in the US is ever the same, and even though there’s no one-size-fits-all guide for visiting every single one in the USA, there’s definitely a list of tips that applies to each and every national park out there.

-If you’re planning to visit any national park soon or plotting an entire road trip to hit several of them, here’s a handy list of tips and tricks to keep in mind for your trip!
+If you’re planning to visit any national park soon or plotting an entire road trip to hit several of them, here’s a handy list of tips and tricks to keep in mind for your family trip!

 In essence, the Leave No Trace mantra is all about leaving the national parks the exact same way you found them, if not better!